 Paper is fragile, handwriting is often illegible, and losing a piece of paper is as easy as, well, losing a piece of paper.
 Not to mention that now the assignment is marked, it needs to be updated into a database, which only adds to the administrative burden for the teacher.

 Although not mandated, iLearn encourages students to type their assignments and notes to increase typing speed.
 Digital submissions help students become familiar with procedures similar to university and the workplace.
 This way assignments do not get lost and marks can be returned sooner with feedback that’s legible and easily accessible.

 Independent schools operate as non-profit societies that are partially funded by the BC Ministry of Education. iLearn’s curriculum is provided entirely online.
 This helps free up valuable teacher time to be spent helping students individually.
 Students receive the same credits toward a B.C.
 Dogwood Diploma and often feel more prepared for post-secondary.

 iLearn offers an online curriculum, over 150 course options, and 1-on-1 support.
 We help build relevant experiences for students that can be woven into a curriculum that’s accessible 24/7.
 Would you benefit from the individuality or freedoms felt at iLearn?
-Apply now to find out how we can help.
+Check your eligibility to get started.